azf99/pornhub-py-utility/README.md

 - get links of all videos from a channel page
 - download videos directly from the link
 - option to select video download quality
+- support for concurrent file download to get faster download upto 8 times as that of a browser(if bandwidth is not a bottleneck)

 ## TODO
 - Add multiple downloaders
-- support for parallel file download